-A male cat is neutered - this is the surgical removal of the testicles.
-This is a very simple procedure (much simpler than being spayed) that can be done after 6 months of age.** An unneutered male will go through severe spraying, howling, marking of territory and looking for a mate.
+When a male cat is neutered, its testicles are surgically removed.
+This is a very simple procedure (much simpler than being spayed) that can be done after 6 months of age.
+An unneutered male will go through severe spraying, howling, marking of territory and looking for a mate.
 An indoor male will do just about anything to get outside and find a female.
 Unneutered males are also prone to severe aggressiveness and territorialism.

 Article submitted by: © 21cats.org